A fire scene that was shot for the Chinese New Year movie “Amazing Spring” turned into a disaster after 31 actors reportedly suffered burns.

 The accident happened at around 7 a.m. on Monday when the fire injured 59-year-old Hong Kong actress Sharon Yeung Pan-pan, 24-year-old Malaysian actress Joey Leong and 30-year-old actor Cedric Loo while filming the movie in Bandar Bukit Puchong, Selangor, Malaysia, according to The Star.

-The Fire and Rescue Department investigated and discovered that the petrol the crew poured on the wooden house caused the accident.
+The Fire and Rescue Department investigated and discovered that the petrol the crew poured on the wooden house caused the accident which unfortunately lead to burn injuries.
 The actors were reportedly notified by the crew that they wanted to film a burning scene.

 “The vaporization process ended on the clothes of the actors, and when the petrol was ignited, their clothes caught fire,” a spokesman said, adding that there were firemen on standby at the filming location.